gojay/require-angular-banner-creator/README.md

 1. Clone this repository ( _Recomended_ ), then switch to branch **v.2.1resource**

  ```
- // clone repo, or pull this repo (if have already clone this old repo)
+ // clone, or pull this repo (if have already clone this old repo)
 git clone git@github.com:gojay/require-angular-banner-creator.git
  // switch to branch v.2.1_resource
 git checkout v.2.1_resource
  ```

 2. Change your absolute URL at config.php